Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Introduction

 \section{Introduction}

 The ringdown is the final stage of a binary black-hole (BH) coalescence, during which the merged remnant emits gravitational waves (GWs) as it settles into a stationary state.
-In General Relativity (GR), this equilibrium configuration is uniquely described by a Kerr BH~\cite{1963PhRvL..11..237K,2015CQGra..32l4006T}.
-Small perturbations of the Kerr spacetime are described by Teukolsky’s equations~\cite{1972PhRvL..29.1114T,1973ApJ...185..635T}, whose solutions correspond to the BH’s quasi-normal modes (QNMs)--- exponentially damped sinusoids characterized by a discrete complex frequency spectrum~\cite{2009CQGra..26p3001B,1999LRR.....2....2K,1970Natur.227..936V,1971ApJ...170L.105P,1973ApJ...185..649P}.
+In general relativity (GR), this equilibrium configuration is uniquely described by a Kerr BH~\cite{1963PhRvL..11..237K,2015CQGra..32l4006T}.
+Small perturbations of the Kerr spacetime are described by Teukolsky’s equations~\cite{1972PhRvL..29.1114T,1973ApJ...185..635T}, whose solutions correspond to the BH’s quasinormal modes (QNMs)---exponentially damped sinusoids characterized by a discrete complex frequency spectrum~\cite{2009CQGra..26p3001B,1999LRR.....2....2K,1970Natur.227..936V,1971ApJ...170L.105P,1973ApJ...185..649P}.
+More generally, the full linear response of a perturbed BH is composed of three contributions: a prompt response determined by the initial data, a superposition of QNMs, and a late-time power-law tail arising from backscattering off the spacetime curvature~\cite{2025arXiv250523895B}.
 In the context of BH mergers, the QNM frequencies depend solely on the remnant’s mass and spin, making them a powerful probe of GR through BH spectroscopy~\cite{1980ApJ...239..292D,2004CQGra..21..787D,2025arXiv250523895B,2018GReGr..50...49B}.

-Since the first GW detection~\cite{2016PhRvL.116f1102A}, the LIGO/Virgo/KAGRA (LVK) newtork has observed about two hundred BH coalescences~\cite{2019PhRvX...9c1040A,2021PhRvX..11b1053A,2024PhRvD.109b2001A,2023PhRvX..13d1039A,2025arXiv250818082T}.
-Accurate characterization of the ringdown is especially important for events dominated by the merger and ringdown phases, such as GW190521~\cite{2020PhRvL.125j1102A} and GW231123~\cite{2025ApJ...993L..25A}, where the post-merger signal enables a robust study of the source properties.
-Ringdown-focused analyses are also motivated by waveform systematics: small discrepancies between waveform models can mimic apparent deviations from GR~\cite{2021iSci...24j2577M,2024arXiv240502197G}, and analyses based on different models have sometimes produced inconsistent results~\cite{2022PhRvD.106d4042H,2023CQGra..40i5008B,2025PhRvD.112h4004F,2025ApJ...993L..25A}.
-Restricting attention to the ringdown, which can be described analytically and depends on fewer modelling assumptions, provides a complementary and often cleaner approach.
+Since the first GW detection~\cite{2016PhRvL.116f1102A}, the LIGO/Virgo/KAGRA (LVK) network has observed about two hundred BH coalescences~\cite{2019PhRvX...9c1040A,2021PhRvX..11b1053A,2024PhRvD.109b2001A,2023PhRvX..13d1039A,2025arXiv250818082T}.
+Accurate characterization of the ringdown is especially important for events dominated by the merger and ringdown stages, such as GW190521~\cite{2020PhRvL.125j1102A} and GW231123~\cite{2025ApJ...993L..25A}, where the postmerger signal enables a robust study of the source properties.
+Ringdown-focused analyses are also motivated by waveform systematics: small discrepancies between waveform models can mimic apparent deviations from GR~\cite{2021iSci...24j2577M,2024arXiv240502197G}, and analyses based on different models have sometimes produced inconsistent results~\cite{2022PhRvD.106d4042H,2023CQGra..40i5008B,2025PhRvD.112h4004F,2025ApJ...993L..25A,2025arXiv251102691S,2023PhRvL.131v1402C,2023PhRvD.108f4008S}.
+Restricting attention to the ringdown, which can be described analytically and depends on fewer modeling assumptions, provides a complementary and often cleaner approach.